Hyziu-03/Mamaia-Countdowns/README.md

 - Local Storage API use,
 - Font Awesome in React.js,
 - Progressive Web App intergration,
-- CSS and JavaScript files preloadin HTML,
+- CSS and JavaScript files preload in HTML,
 - 48x48 pixels touch target for every clickable element on mobile.